dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-So this is the start of my new idea.
-My idea is using lines to replicate the lower case of the alphabet, From here i want too play with specific lines are thicker and maybe a different colour.
-Thinking about making the most stable line a bit thicker.
-I have 8 parameters at the moment but this can be cut down as some parameters are the same.
+So this is my idea which i have created my alphabet.
+I have a focused on the lower case styles of letters, along with this every letter and number is made up from 4 lines.
+ALso each letter and number has one thicker line which is the most stable point of the letter/number.
+By applying all these rules i have created my sans serif font.

 The 8 parameters per letter are now:
   * ptx - X cord for 1st line point